Bright Colors in UI Design: Benefits and Pitfalls

 Bright colors can be tough to match

-Those who think that colors can be mixed relying only on intuition and taste of beauty make a big mistake.
-The basic knowledge of how colors work and how do they collaborate is essential if you want to create harmonical visual compositions.
+Those who think that colors can be mixed solely on intuition and a sense of beauty make a big mistake.
+A basic understanding of how colors work and how they interact is essential if you want to create harmonious visual compositions.

-The more vibrant colors you apply in UI, the more difficult it becomes to match them.
+The more vibrant colors you use in the UI, the harder it becomes to match them.
 To make users feel pleased and comfortable, designers try to bring balance and harmony into user interface design.
 The color harmony is about the arrangement of the colors in design most attractively and effectively for users’ perception.
 Harmonic color combinations contribute to a nice first impression from the website or application.
 The color theory defines several basic color schemes that were proven to work efficiently.
 Let’s see what they are.

 - Monochromatic.
 Color harmony is based on one color with various tones and shades of it.